 Both startups and established businesses are now, more than ever, using tools and technology to collect, store, and analyze data.
+To do this, many agencies, marketers, and analysts use what's referred to as data storytelling.

 After collecting and cleaning data, the next step is to extract value from it.
 Even with the advent of BI and analytics tools, however, extracting meaningful insights to make better business decisions remains a challenge for many organizations.